ETFs: How to invest in exchange-traded funds

 - Individual stocks are more volatile.
 An individual stock by nature is more volatile than a collection of stocks.
 It’s not unusual for a stock to move up or down 50 percent in a given year, while that would be uncommon for an ETF.

-- Individual stocks are more risky.
-An individual stock is more risky than an ETF, where the value relies on dozens of companies or more.
+- Individual stocks are riskier.
+An individual stock is riskier than an ETF, where the value relies on dozens of companies or more.
 With an individual stock many things specific to that company could drive the value down (or up).

 - Individual stocks require more work to invest in them.
 Investing in an ETF requires less work than investing in individual stocks.
 Each individual company has its own issues and concerns that need to be analyzed, requiring time and effort.